 Whereas animal products literally contains zero fibre.
 Your body must adapt to this increased level of fibrous foods, hence you may produce more gas.

-Having an awareness it may occur is a step in managing it.
+Having an awareness it may occur is the first step in managing it.

 What is the cause of this increased vegan gas?